fireeye-ops/cache/resume.md

 #### Systems Administrator - June 2011 to present

-I resolved hundreds of issues per week through our ticket system across thousands of servers.
-These ranged from common MySQL issues, backups and restorations, and reboot triage to web server/database tuning, major software upgrades and custom installations, filing bug reports, writing documentation, etc.
+Resolved hundreds of issues per week through a support ticket system, including:
+- PHP/MySQL/Rails/website/application errors, issues
+- Backups and restorations
+- Reboot triage and server tuning (MySQL and Apache particularly)
+- Software upgrades and installations (Apache/PHP modules, Redmine, phpBB, etc.)
+Also filed internal bug reports and wrote documentation for our support knowledgebase and internal wikis.

 **Highlight**: I was employee of the month for November 2011 (out of ~120 admins).

 #### Systems Monitoring - December 2011 to present

-As one unit of a small team of monitors (3-4 usually), I proactively monitor the entire shared server portion of our farm (over 4500 servers) for issues before they become major.
+As one unit of a small team of monitors (1-2 usually), I proactively monitor the entire shared server portion of our farm (over 4500 servers) for issues before they become major.
 Issues I handle range from CPU abuse, low disk space, and hard drive errors to Denial of Service attacks/flooding, disaster recovery, and individual site performance reviews.
-I also make [public announcements][] on our [network status forums][] for extended downtime issues.
+I also write [public announcements][] on our [network status forums][] for extended downtime issues.

 **Highlight**: I was an important asset in migrating our shared/reseller